PassKeyRa/webot/README.md

 Therefore, many people want to export chats, and publish them - so that people can read and share knowledge in this way.

+Even more, if URLs will be indexed by search engines - this could become even a good source of knowledge.

 For this we need a convenient tool that will not need additional actions on the part of the user.

 ![demo](./demo.gif)